digitaltrails/vdu_controls/README.md

   * Removed --dbus-signals-enabled.
 DBus signals are now always enabled when --dbus-client is enabled.
   * Fix the active Preset icon display which was sometimes incorrect after DPMS-sleep or errors.
-  * Minor changes to reduce internal unnecessary work and improve log messages.
+  * Minor changes to reduce unnecessary work and improve log messages.
 * 2.1.0
   * Preset _transitions_ have been deprecated.
 All presets are now restored instantly no matter how they have been set to transition.
 The Preset-Dialog controls for assigning